Jac-Zac/MLOps_Final_Project/docs/specification.md

 The purpose of this software is to recommend films to users.
 Based on a minimum rating value they provide, the system will return a random film with an equal or higher rating.

 ### 1.2 Scope
 This system is designed for movie enthusiasts seeking film recommendations without a predefined selection in mind.
-The software will:
-- Accept a minimum rating value.
-- Return a random film from an IMDb-based database.
+The software will accept a minimum rating value and return a random film from an IMDb-based database.

 The system will be implemented as a web-based application with a backend for processing.
 Future extensions may include film suggestion based on description keywords.